Anatomy and Physiology of the Nose and Throat

 External nostrils.
 Two chambers divided by the septum.

 Septum.
-Made up primarily of cartilage and bone and covered by mucous membranes.
+Made up mainly of cartilage and bone and covered by mucous membranes.
 The cartilage

 also gives shape and support to the outer part of the nose.